 Michael Donner is a psychoanalyst and clinical and forensic psychologist in Oakland, California.
-He is the Immediate PAST-President of the San Francisco Center for Psychoanalysis and a past-Chair of the faculty a member of the Ethics and Impairment Committee.
-He is the moderator of the SFCP East Bay Clinical Forum.
+He is the Immediate PAST-President of the San Francisco Center for Psychoanalysis and a past-Chair of the faculty and member of the Ethics and Impairment Committee.
+He is the Dean of the Child Psychoanalytic Psychotherapy Training Program.

 He served for 10 years (six years as the Chair) on the California Psychological Association Ethics Committee and 10 years as the Chair of the Professional Affairs Committee of the Alameda County Psychological Association.
 He is also a Past-Chair of the California Psychological Association Division of Clinical and Professional Practice and Section on Psychoanalytic and Psychodynamic Psychotherapy.

 He teaches, publishes and consults on Legal and ethical issues for Mental Health Professionals and on matters relating to Child Custody Evaluations to Family Law Professionals.
 He has served as a court appointed SPECIAL MASTER, Chemical Dependency Evaluator, a Child Custody Evaluator , and as an Expert Witness for matters before the California Board of Behavioral Sciences and Board of Psychology.

 He has been on the faculty at the Wright Institute in Berkeley, the Access Institute in San Francisco, CSPP Alliant International University, and St. Mary's College in Moraga Ca.

 Donner, Michael .B., (2013).
 Enough About Me.
 What Do You Think About Me?
 A Review of Understanding and Treating Pathological Narcissism by John S. Ogrodniczuk (Ed.)Washington, DC: American Psychological Association, 2013.